 The majestic king of the jungle licking its paws after a hunt or the leopard basking in the sun atop a boulder; these are sights you’ll witness in Africa.

 Masai Mara National Reserve is known for its game-viewing, with big cats like leopards, cheetahs, and lions dashing across the grassland after their prey.
+The large game population of this reserve sustains many prides of these big cats.

 The reserve shot to fame after Jonathan Scott filmed his series called BBC Big Cat Diary here, a documentary that captured the life of the Marsh pride lions.